luch-o/ds4a-project-backend/README.md

 ## Dependencies

-Dependencies of the `parquetize` lambda function are not included in the repository.
-In order to download them and enable serverless framework to create the lambda layer use the following command:
+Dependencies of the lambda functions are not included in the repository.
+In order to download them and enable serverless framework to create the lambda layers use the following commands:

 ```bash
 $ pip install -t src/libs/pandas/python -r pandas_requirements.txt